 - Outdoor activities like a hike, bike ride, or day at the amusement park

 - Arriving home from work unexpectedly late

 - A social gathering serving mostly non-compatible food

 - Errands that take longer than expected

 For all of these reasons (and then some), it’s always helpful to have “Whole30 emergency food” on hand, both at home and in your gym bag/purse/diaper bag/backpack/office fridge.

 Protein is King

 When talking about emergency or on-the-go food, protein plays the starring role.
-It’s pretty easy to find compliant dry-roasted nuts and seeds or fresh fruit in the wild (most airport kiosks and gas stations stock these things), but finding compliant protein is much harder.
+It’s pretty easy to find compatible dry-roasted nuts and seeds or fresh fruit in the wild (most airport kiosks and gas stations stock these things), but finding compatible protein is much harder.
 This is no different at home, either; you’ve got carrot sticks, apples, pre-made guacamole or salsa, canned olives, and coconut flakes, but that salmon filet or chicken breast in your fridge isn’t exactly grab-and-go.